Skip to content

 For more information about the following vaccinations see information here:

-Contact your GP surgery in the first instance.
+For all other vaccines, contact your GP surgery in the first instance.
 If you aren’t sure which vaccinations you’ve had, check with them as they should have a record of all vaccines you have been given.
 If your records are unavailable, or you think you have missed some vaccines, make an appointment to have them as soon as possible.

 In some cases, if there is no reliable history or record of vaccines that you have been previously given, then you will be offered the missing vaccines.
 This is to ensure your best protection.